yoshi10321/QuizMaster/quiz-master-api/README.md

 # QuizMasterAPI

-quiz-master-api is front end application of QuizMaster.
+quiz-master-api is front-end application of QuizMaster.

 ## Requirements
 quiz-master-api requires the following to run: